-Pinehurst Resort is actually located in The Village of Pinehurst, an historic village developed by James Walker Tufts in 1895.
+Pinehurst Resort is located in The Village of Pinehurst, an historic village developed by James Walker Tufts in 1895.
 Much of what you see today still reflects the original design of Frederick Law Olmsted, who also designed New York’s Central Park.
-In 1996, The Village of Pinehurst was designated as a National Historic Landmark.
+In 1996, The Village was designated as a National Historic Landmark.

 While most think of Pinehurst as an iconic golf destination, The Village of Pinehurst actually preceded the first golf course in Pinehurst.
 Tufts originally envisioned The Village as a beautiful, healthful, New England-style village, where those suffering from respiratory and other ailments, could come with their families and friends, and recuperate in the land of abundant sunshine and what was thought to be the medicinal qualities of the pine-scented air.
 Pinehurst began when Tufts purchased 600 acres for roughly $1 an acre.